WS 5023 Foundations for Scholarly Inquiry in Women's Studies [pdf]

 WS 5913 Individual Study

 Individual study of topics in feminist theory, scholarship, or student's interests and needs.
-One hour of seminar, two hours of field/internship.
+May be repeated for credit when topic varies.
 Credit: Three hours.
-May be repeated for credit when topic varies.

 WS 5983 Thesis